-- 1) With limited exceptions for personal use and primary caregivers, all cultivation of cannabis for medical use will require a Mendocino County Cultivation Permit; - 2) Cultivation is required to be set back from schools, public parks, churches, youth oriented facilities, and residential treatment facilities: - 3) Restricts the impact of odor, light, noise, and impacts to the quantity and quality of surface water; - 4) Track and Trace requirements for permitted medical cannabis (from plant to consumer) and zip tie confirmation for plants grown under the personal use and primary caregiver exemptions; - 5) Restates the sunset provisions regarding Medical Marijuana Collectives organized pursuant to Proposition 215 and Senate Bill 420 as described in the Health and Safety Code; - 6) Establishes the following permit types: - a.
+- 1) With limited exceptions for personal use and primary caregivers, all cultivation of cannabis for medical use will require a Mendocino County Cultivation Permit; - 2) Cultivation is required to be set back from schools, public parks, churches, youth oriented facilities, and residential treatment facilities; - 3) Restricts the impact of odor, light, noise, and impacts to the quantity and quality of surface water; - 4) Track and Trace requirements for permitted medical cannabis (from plant to consumer) for plants grown under the personal use and primary caregiver exemptions; - 5) Restates the sunset provisions regarding Medical Marijuana Collectives organized pursuant to Proposition 215 and Senate Bill 420 as described in the Health and Safety Code; - 6) Establishes three phases of outlining timing of permitting eligibility; - 7) Establishes the following permit types: - a.
 Type C for outdoor cultivation using no artificial lighting with a maximum of 2,500 square feet of total plant canopy size on one legal parcel, - b.
 Type C-A for indoor cultivation using exclusively artificial lighting not to exceed 2,500 square feet of cultivation area within a structure on one legal parcel, - c.
-Type C-B for cultivation using a combination of natural and supplemental artificial lighting (mixed-light) not to exceed 2,500 square feet of cultivation area within a structure on one legal parcel, - d.
+Type C-B for cultivation using a combination of natural and supplemental artificial lighting (mixedlight) not to exceed 2,500 square feet of cultivation area within a structure on one legal parcel, - d.
 Type 1 for outdoor cultivation using no artificial lighting of 2,501 to 5,000 square feet of total plant canopy size on one legal parcel, - e.
 Type 1A for indoor cultivation using exclusively artificial lighting of 2,501 to 5,000 square feet of cultivation area within a structure on one legal parcel, - f.
-Type 1B for cultivation using a combination of natural and supplemental artificial lighting (mixed-light) of 2,501 to 5,000 square feet of cultivation area on one legal parcel, - g.
-Type 2 for outdoor cultivation using no artificial lighting of 5,001 to 10,000 square feet of total plant canopy size on one legal parcel,
+Type 1B for cultivation using a combination of natural and supplemental artificial lighting (mixedlight) of 2,501 to 5,000 square feet of cultivation area on one legal parcel, - g.
+Type 2 for outdoor cultivation using no artificial lighting of 5,001 to 10,000 square feet of total plant canopy size on one legal parcel, - h.
+Type 2A for indoor cultivation using exclusively artificial lighting of 5,001 to 10,000 square feet cumulative cultivation area on one legal parcel, - i.
+Type 2B for cultivation using a combination of natural and supplemental artificial lighting (mixedlight) of 5,001 to 10,000 square feet cultivation area on one legal parcel, and - j.
+Type 4 for the cultivation of medical cannabis solely as a nursery product to be sold to a permittee, a qualified patient or a primary caregiver.
+The nursery product may take the form of either vegetative and non-flowering starts or may be in the form of seeds, if the applicant is applying as a seed producer under this type of permit.
+The cumulative cultivation area shall not exceed 22,000 square feet on one legal parcel; - 8) Establishes a methodology for the review of cultivation permit applications and specifies required application materials; - 9) Establishes performance standards including: - a.
+Requirement to follow the approved site plan, - b.
+When available, secure a current valid state license, - c.
+Conform to track and trace requirements,